 - 177. In accordance with Article 367(1)(a) of the CRR, any internal model used to calculate capital requirements for market risk must capture accurately all material price risks.
 In order to ensure a meaningful quantification of RNIME in relation to the internal models, the ECB considers that the risk parameters for RNIME quantification should be aligned to the regulatory specifications.
 Therefore, the quantification of risks not in the VaR engine should aim to reflect a loss at a 99% confidence level and a holding period of ten days.
 Similarly, the quantification of risks not in the sVaR engine should aim to reflect a loss at a 99% confidence level and a holding period of ten days.
 The quantification of risks not in the sVaR engine should aim to reflect a loss at a 99% confidence level and a holding period of ten days, and be calibrated to historical data from the stressed period used to calibrate the sVaR model.
 The quantification of risks not in the IRC engine (or CRM engine, if applicable) should aim to reflect a loss at a 99.9% confidence interval over a time horizon of one year. - 178.
 In accordance with Article 367(1)(a) of the CRR, any internal model used to calculate capital requirements for market risk must capture accurately all material price risks.
 Therefore, the ECB considers that in order to ensure that the internal models capture all material price risks, institutions should quantify RNIME in an appropriate way and document and duly justify the methodology applied.
-The ECB understands that the quantification of the impact of the identified i-th RNIME (RNIMEi) serves to assess the need to incorporate the i-th RNIME in the engine.
+The ECB understands that the quantification of the impact of the identified i-th RNIME (denoted by $RNIME_i$) serves to assess the need to incorporate the i-th RNIME into the engine.

-The ECB considers it best practice that for each RNIMEi identified, the impact quantification $M_i$ should be estimated as the incremental risk number where the RNIMEi would be incorporated in the model engine; this is in comparison with the current engine using the same portfolio as reference, where no RNIME add-ons (or other capital add-ons) are included in the risk numbers.
+The ECB considers it best practice that for each RNIME_i identified, the impact quantification M_i should be estimated as the incremental risk number162 where RNIME_i would be incorporated into the model engine; this is in comparison with the current engine using the same portfolio as reference, where no RNIME add-ons (or other add-ons) are included in the risk numbers.

-&lt;sup>144 See footnote 143 above for details.
+162 See footnote 161 above for details.

-$M_i \stackrel{\text{\tiny def}}{=} risk number(engine with RNIME_i incorporated)$ - risk number(current engine), risk number $\in \{VaR, sVaR, IRC, CRM\}$
+$M_i \stackrel{\text{def}}{=} \text{risk number(engine with RNIME}i \text{ incorporated})$ - risk number(current engine), risk number $\in \{\text{VaR, sVaR, IRC, CRM}\}$

-The impact quantification Mi is a signed number and could be negative if incorporating RNIMEi were to be risk reducing.
+The impact quantification M_i is a signed number and could be negative if incorporating RNIME_i were to be risk-reducing.